-The new Molonglo Valley estate development has stumbled over Federal environment law.
+The Molonglo Valley has stumbled over Federal environment law.
 Finally, the hard work is done.
 The Molonglo Valley will be two developments on either side of the Molonglo.
 Crossing the valley is difficult, not least for the cyclist.

 The whole of the Molonglo Valley is protected in one way or another.
 The area around Lake Burley Griffin to Coombs is under the watchful eye of the National Capital Authority, and from Coombs to the Murrumbidgee by the Federal environment law.
 The ACT Government estate developments must comply with both.